 As much as it is important for developers to know all the relevant Governor Limits, it is also important for them to know how to handle Governor Limits in Salesforce.
 There are certain processes you can follow in order to avoid these limits, some of which are mentioned here:

 - You can choose to not have SOQL queries and DML statements within the FOR loop to avoid certain limits.

 - You can avoid using DML or SOQL operations in a loop pertaining to a transaction.

-- You can bulkify necessary codes and relevant helper methods.
+- You can bulkify the necessary codes and relevant helper methods.

-- You can choose to query data sets having large volume.
+- You can choose to query data sets having large volumes.